K&L.p24.#7.9-14 TOK.p10.r2.c4 BMM9.p11.r1.c1

 § The 3-component variant can optionally also appear above or infixed into the human head, in particular the far-left element of the three.

-Note that BMM9.p15.r1.c1 is quite an aberrant variant – it doesn’t have the open mouth with thick lips of the others, but instead has two scrolls (which the others don’t have).
+Note that BMM9.p15.r1.c1 is quite an aberrant variant – it doesn’t have the open mouth with thick lips of the others, but instead has two scrolls going downwards, at the right of the mouth (which the others don’t have).
 Furthermore, it has a very large, squarish, cross-hatched eye and what might be a cruller under and to the right of the eye.
-TOK.p21.r2.c1 is also aberrant (but less than BMM9.p17.r1.c1) – it doesn’t have any elements of the reduced variant at the top of the head.
-This is however also known from K&L.p24.#7.6-8, and from BMM9.p17.r1.c1.
+TOK.p21.r2.c1 is also aberrant (but less so than BMM9.p17.r1.c1) – it doesn’t have any elements of the abstract variant at the top of the head.
+This is however also known from K&L.p24.#7.6-8.

 o C. Stylized-face: